aquitania99/sydney-kids-activities/README.md

 OPENTRIPMAP_KEY = os.environ.get("OPENTRIPMAP_KEY", "")  # safe
 ```

-Each source checks `if not OPENTRIPMAP_KEY: return []` — so missing keys skip gracefully instead of crashing the whole pipeline.
+Each source checks `if not OPENTRIPMAP_KEY: return []`, so missing keys skip gracefully instead of crashing the whole pipeline.
 In a team where not everyone has every key, this matters.

 ### Why environment variables at all?

-API keys committed to Git are **exposed forever** — even if you delete them in a later commit, they exist in the git history.
+API keys committed to Git are **exposed forever**, even if you delete them in a later commit, they exist in the git history.
 Anyone who clones the repo can find them.
 GitHub's secret scanning bot will email you.
 Some services (AWS) will automatically deactivate keys found in public repos.

 The pattern: secrets live in environment, code reads from environment.